-It is recommended that all perimeter foundations and isolated exterior foundations bearing on native undisturbed soil (Layer 1) or engineered fill be embedded a minimum of 1.5 feet below the lowest adjacent finish pad grade within 5.0 feet of proposed exterior walls.
-Interior footings bearing on native undisturbed soil (Layer 1) or engineered fill should be founded a minimum of 1.5 feet below finish floor level.
-Shallower foundations, i.e. 1.0 feet thick may be possible where footings shall bear on or into Layers 2 and 3.
+It is recommended that all perimeter foundations and isolated exterior foundations bearing on 1.0 feet of engineered fill be embedded a minimum of 1.5 feet below the lowest adjacent finish pad grade within 5.0 feet of proposed exterior walls.
+Interior footings bearing on 1.0 feet of engineered fill should be founded a minimum of 1.5 feet below finish floor level.
+Foundations bearing on native undisturbed soil (Layer 1) in lieu of engineered fill must be embedded a minimum depth of 2.5 feet for an allowable soil bearing capacity of 1500 psf.